 In addition to that, the government should also look into introducing financial education early on in schools.
 Let us tell you why this is important.
 According to AKPK study, 28% of adults needed loans to buy essential goods.
 Now, that’s a problem right there.

-By being financial literate, Malaysians can be more financially responsible and able to manage their money better with the rising of living cost than just waiting to be cushioned by the subsidies all the time.
+By being financial literate, Malaysians can be more financially responsible and able to manage their money better with the rising cost of living than just waiting to be cushioned by the subsidies all the time.
 Don’t you agree?